 Now is the time to put it all together and see what you come up with.
 How can you hold yourself accountable, and be both realistic and gentle with your Intention's expectations?
 What might be a priority - can you work on a 30-day plan to get you started?
+Find a way to place your words where you can reflect on them, and come back to - a collage on the fridge, a card, your backdrop on your phone maybe.

 In this cycle of life, look back to other times you worked on goals - what worked, what didn't, what can you do differently?
 What might be my first step in reaching the goal?
-Set the intention, confirm it's possible, than take action.
+Set the intention, confirm it's possible, then take action.

 After, always take time to rest, reflect and recharge.

-REFLECTIONS OF THE YEAR You made it.
+You made it!
 If you are reading this, you have gone through the exercises and have a better sense of your plan for this year.
 Yea!

 Thanks for joining me on this journey.
 I'm honoured to be a part of yours.
 Don't forget to be gentle on yourself with this resource and keep coming back to it.

 If you have any questions or would like to unpack this further, please contact me.
 I am a Registered Psychotherapist in Ontario, and practice as a Feminist Therapist where I provide therapeutic support to people to heal from trauma (especially developmental trauma, relational abuse, and sexual violence), as well as parents who have experienced birth trauma and adjusting to a new rite of passage or stage in your life.